Celebrating Small Business Month with Talking Shop

 Talking Shop is a project to tell the stories of the local owners and entrepreneurs behind your favourite shopfronts, especially as we battle through these difficult times.
 On the Talking Shop blog, you can find conversations with local small business owners and leaders and news from the industry.
 The aim of Talking Shop is to create a community of #supportlocal advocates.

-In August, Talking Shop posted the article, “In Conversation with Natalie // The Natural Hair Salon”.
-Natalie, co-owner of The Natural Hair Salon on View Street, talks about the joys and challenges of running a hair salon in 2020.
+In May, Talking Shop posted the article, “In Conversation with Lili//The Dancing Lily”.
+Lili, owner of The Dancing Lily on Johnson St, talks about the highs and lows of owning a business during the pandemic.
 Scroll on for a few excerpts from the article or read the whole thing on Talking Shop’s website!